mabevtech/keycloak-poc/README.md

 # Setup and run

-First, create the env file with the environment variables:
+First, create the `.env` file from the versioned template:
 ```shell
 cp -n .env.development .env
 ```